cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 The MACs of different agents used simultaneously are aditive.
 * Normally-distributed
 Not all patients will be unresponsive at 1 MAC.
+    * The standard deviation is **0.1**, so 95% of patients will not move in response to a stimulus at 1.2 MAC
 * Estimated clinically using **end-tidal** gas measurement
 MAC is not based on arterial partial pressure (F<sub>a</sub>) of agent.
     * This is an important difference, because at steady-state, <strong>F<sub>a</sub> ≠ F<sub>A</sub></strong>